Payset prespective

 Cheques still reign supreme as the most popular method for companies paying other companies.
 This is true even as payroll, government tax and assistance payouts, and above all, personal money transfers are all increasingly digital.

 Why?
-Well, sure, there is something comforting about the paper cheque for large-scale, high volume payouts, but that’s definitely not all.
+Well, sure, there is something comforting about the paper cheque for large-scale, high-volume payouts, but that’s definitely not all.
 For one, cheques are preferred by many suppliers and contractors, meaning even if a small business wants to evolve, they’ll still be holding onto their chequing account for some payments.
-So, while the fintech world shouts from the mountain tops that there are better, faster, cheaper, more secure methods, the paper cheque lives on.
+So, while the fintech world shouts from the mountaintops that there are better, faster, cheaper, more secure methods, the paper cheque lives on.
 And why not?
-Who doesn’t love mail, especially when it’s money.
+Who doesn’t love mail, especially when it’s money?

 Pros